JosephiusX/Microservices/ticketing/README.md

         navigate to tickets dir
         npm update @jqgtickets/common

 now we are able to better understand errors  that we dont yet have a custom error build for a given situation.

 282. Better Error Logging

+284. Ticket Updating